The Last Century of Imperial China 1760 CE

 Growing tensions led to a second “Opium War” (1856-60).
 As with the first, this involved the British (and soon the French) bombarding and occupying Chinese coastal positions, but, after further misunderstandings, also saw a march on Beijing itself and the burning of the emperor’s Summer Palace.

-In 1860, with much of the Chinese heartland under rebel control, and having the sign humiliating “unequal treaties” with hated foreigners, the Qing regime seemed to be reaching its end.
+In 1860, with much of the Chinese heartland under rebel control, and having to sign humiliating “unequal treaties” with hated foreigners, the Qing regime seemed to be reaching its end.

 What is happening in The Last Century of Imperial China in 1872CE